International students say they study in the United States because it will bring greater benefits than staying in their home countries.

 But, midway they realize their expectations are not fulfilled.

-International students say they realize too late that benefits are lacking after graduation, according to a recent USAToday
+International students say they realize too late that benefits are lacking after graduation, according to a recent USAToday article.

 The article said that students did not get enough information about specific visa restrictions that come with living in the U.S.